shyamkrishnanpr/TaskFrontend/vite-project/README.md

 git clone https://github.com/shyamkrishnanpr/TaskFrontend.git

 Step 2: Navigate to the Project Directory
-Navigate to the AstroFrontEnd directory within the cloned project using the command:
+Navigate to the directory within the cloned project using the command:

 cd vite-project